CedarsDSN/DSN_tutorial_page/docs/Computational Resources/Workflow Management Systems/NextFlow/NextFlow for RNA-seq.rst

 Note that the above code is for Mouse, but you can change the gtf and fasta to the genome that you are working with.
+- --aligner is the aligner that you wish to use for your NextFlow run.
+You can specify out of three options - star_salmon, star_rsem, and hisat2.
+Default is star_salmon.
+- --gencode is used to specify that your gtf annotation is in GENCODE format.
+- --skip_bigwig is used to skip bigWig file creation.
+- --input is used to give the sample sheet which was created above with the FASTQ files for RNAseq analysis.
+- --outdir is used to provide the path of the folder which will contain the results of the NextFlow run.
+- --gtf is used to provide the gene annotation file for alignment and quantification.
+- --fasta is used to provide the genome FASTA file for the organism that you are conducting RNA-seq analysis with.
+-profile singularity is used because we use singularity to run NextFlow on HPC.

+The GTF files and FASTA files for common organisms can be downloaded from UCSC genome browser `here <https://hgdownload.soe.ucsc.edu/downloads.html>`_ or from ENSEMBL `here <https://useast.ensembl.org/index.html>`_.

 The above code combines the STAR tool for alignment and the RSEM tool for quantification.
 However, NextFlow for RNA-seq is not restricted to this combination.
 You can do various permutations depending on your end goals